HeehwanSoul/Parabolic-Partial-Differential-Equation/README.md

 # Parabolic-Partial-Differential-Equation
 The goal of this project is to find the numerical solution of a parabolic partial differential equation using the method of lines.
 This parabolic partial differential equation is a stiff problem.
+I and Suh worked on this project together.

 # Project Description
 The project is organized in two parts: